The series of articles about Problems with CRM

 There is a rule in business: Never spend too much.
-That’s probably one of the most common sense rules in managing a business, the first value comes from a proper spending capability: buy at the best price gives companies the benefit to sell with a profit.
+That’s probably one of the most common sense rules in managing a business, the first value comes from a proper spending capability: buying at the best price gives companies the benefit of selling with a profit.

 But there is also another gold rule: Never spend too little.

-We could find a balance between the two rules and reasonably develop an improved common sense: Save too much money leads business into trouble as much as spending too much can do.
+We could find a balance between the two rules and reasonably develop an improved common sense: Saving too much money leads businesses into trouble as much as spending too much can do.

-But it is also hard to decide for the best solution when too many options are available.
-In this case the simpler decision strategy entrepreneurs often put in place is to lower the risk.
+But it is also hard to decide on the best solution when too many options are available.
+In this case, the simpler decision strategy entrepreneurs often put in place is to lower the risk.
 Lowered the cost or do not spend at all.
-Several proposal “price zero” are available in the market, and we are tempted to grasp one and move on: “In the worst case we will change it…”.
-Sometime we can instead decide to take a payed solution but at very low cost: “In the worst case we risk only a small amount…”
+Several proposals “price zero” are available in the market, and we are tempted to grasp one and move on: “In the worst case we will change it…”.
+Sometimes we can instead decide to take a paid solution but at a very low cost: “In the worst case we risk only a small amount…”

 What we miss in this decision process is the link between the importance of the system and the outcome for the business.

-First point to reflect is: If a solution, a system, is able to create value, why someone should give it away for free?
+The first point to reflect on is: If a solution, a system, is able to create value, why someone should give it away for free?
 Are you going to put in place your own business to provide your services/products free of charge to your clients?

-If the second answer is yes, then also the first one can be yes, if not, then probably freeware solutions have just a hidden price, ask what that price would be is our duty and, particularly, when it comes to CRM.
+If the second answer is yes, then the first one can be yes, if not, then probably freeware solutions have just a hidden price, knowing what that price would be is our duty, particularly, when it comes to CRM.

 Also in this case, if the second answer is yes, then the first one will also be yes.
-We can expect low outcome or a little business value and, in both cases, it is right to choose a cheap solution: not every business can become Apple or Amazon.
-In this case the best solution has limited features, limited capabilities but at least company doesn’t need to allocate great resources in it.
+We can expect low outcomes or little business value and, in both cases, it is right to choose a cheap solution: not every business can become Apple or Amazon.
+In this case, the best solution has limited features and limited capabilities, but at least the company doesn’t need to allocate great resources to it.

 But what if your business is not that small?
 Are your deals more valuable?
 Is it your sales team above “two pizzas”?
-Is your sales process more complex and your sales people deal with complex markets or each client is more crucial?
-Then cheap solutions would not empower your sales people as much as they deserve, and the whole processes management can be much less effective than it should be.
-The good news is that adopting a low cost solution in the very beginning doesn’t mean you have to live with it forever; it can be a bit tricky, but a migration is absolutely doable, and a new, better system can be created also using your own experience with the low performing solution.
+Is your sales processing more complex and your salespeople deal with complex markets, or each client is more crucial?
+Then cheap solutions would not empower your salespeople as much as they deserve, and the whole process management can be much less effective than it should be.
+The good news is that adopting a low-cost solution in the very beginning doesn’t mean you have to live with it forever; it can be a bit tricky, but migration is absolutely doable, and a new, better system can be created using your own experience with the low performing solution.

-When we acknowledge that we stuck into a cheap CRM we should start to plan a migration.
-A project to develop a properly designed solution, that doesn’t miss an up-to-date user interface, can rely on a proper logic that fits to the business model and it is flexible to create reports as you need, is something you can start to design possibly using the expertise of an external consultant, someone with experience in design CRM for different businesses.
+When we acknowledge that we are stuck in a cheap CRM we should start to plan a migration.
+A project to develop a properly designed solution, that doesn’t miss an up-to-date user interface, can rely on a proper logic that fits the business model and is flexible to create reports as you need, is something you can start to design possibly using the expertise of an external consultant, someone with experience in design CRM for different businesses.